braden337/Labs/README.md

 ```

 Now make another new branch from the one you just created, use your first name
-again and increment the numnber.
+again and increment the number.

 ```shell
 git checkout -b firstname-1